adamsilver/fdpb/01-a-registration-form.md

 - **Be human, avoid jargon.** Don't use words like *invalid*, *forbidden* and *mandatory*.
 - **Use plain language.** Error messages are not an opportunity to promote your brand's humorous tone of voice.
 - **Use the active voice**.
 When an error is an instruction and you tell the user what to do.
 For example, 'Enter your name' not 'First name must be entered'.
 - **Don't blame the user**.
-Just let them know what's gone wrong and how to fix it.
+Let them know what's gone wrong and how to fix it.

 ## Summary